 Joe Bates: It’s just that when you’re working in any industry, if you’re a fisherman, your friends will be fishermen, and you’ve probably married a fisherwoman or someone whose father was a fisherman.

 Cozette McCreery: Married to a fishwife!

 Joe Bates: When you study a subject at university, when you then move into an area where everyone moves into within that industry, you go for drinks with your friends and then you meet their friends and of course you’re part of a scene.
 But I don’t think of it as a scene.

 Cozette McCreery: I left it for two years to go off and do hands-on farming work.
-I tend to go at things in a sort of really full-on way, it’s more of a sort of personal choice to then stand back from it, it’s not like getting sick of something, it’s actually “Hold on a minute, I’m doing fifty jobs at once, I think I need to take a break”, so even I was two years out of the fashion industry, I weirdly was still modelling in Israel.
-I didn’t go out there to have anything to do with fashion, I was then discovered and put back into it again.
-So in a way when I returned back to London, I was like “Let’s not fight this.” and I was in my early twenties, this is obviously where I meant to be so then when you stop fighting against it, it makes life so much easier.
+I tend to go at things in a sort of really full-on way, it’s more of a sort of personal choice to then stand back from it, it’s not like getting sick of something, it’s actually more “Hold on a minute, I’m doing fifty jobs at once, I think I need to take a break.”
+So even I was two years out of the fashion industry, I weirdly was still modelling in Israel.
+I didn’t go there to have anything to do with fashion, I was then discovered and put back into it again.
+So in a way when I returned back to London, I was like “Let’s not fight this.”
+I was in my early twenties, this is obviously where I meant to be so then when you stop fighting against it, it makes life so much easier.

 Are there any magazines that you find inspiring at the moment?

 Cozette McCreery: I like the way i-D is now going.
 I think it sort of lost its way for a little while and it seems to be coming back to something quite strong.
 French Vogue is another one that I think we all reference and it will be interesting where that moves on to.

 Joe Bates: Fantastic Man.

 Cozette McCreery: Fantastic Man and The Gentlewoman are both fabulous magazines.